Etam4225/CyberRisk-Notes/README.md

 ##### Future plans:
 * Add in remaining weeks

-* Add in the incident reports of class discussion boards and personal response/notes to each of them
+* Add in the discussion board reports of incidents or breaches as well as personal response/notes to each of them